Chart Color Schemes

 Belmont North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could impact this region.
-Notable ones are Woolworths Belmont North Supermarket Development, Billy's Lookout at Teralba, 364 Pacific Highway Townhouse Development, and Lorikeet Ridge Estate.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
+Key projects include Woolworths Belmont North Supermarket Development, Billy's Lookout at Teralba, 364 Pacific Highway Townhouse Development, and Lorikeet Ridge Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.